 On Sept.
 11, 1899, when she was 17 years of age, and using the surname "Mosburgh," Emma married 23-year-old Joseph Green (June 12, 1877-1934), a native of East Liverpool, Ohio whose parents were born in Scotland.
 Rev. J.M.
 Springer officiated at the wedding held in Belle Vernon, Fayette County.
 On her marriage license, she disclosed her birthplace as "Purcely" -- perhaps Pursley Creek near Waynesburg, Greene County?

-The Greens had a large family of 10 children -- Clarence Green, Joseph Green, Clyde Green, Elizabeth "Lizzie" Barr, Anna Morris, Dorothy Laria, Viola May Harrison, Harold Green, John Green and James Calvin Green.
+The Greens produced a large family of 10 children -- Clarence Green, Joseph Green, Clyde Green, Elizabeth "Lizzie" Barr, Anna Morris, Viola May Harrison, Harold S. Green, John David Green, Dorothy Loria and and James Calvin Green.

-The Greens later resided in the town of Floreffe, Allegheny County, PA along the Monongahela River near Belle Vernon and Monessen.
+The Greens at one time resided in the town of Floreffe, Allegheny County, PA along the Monongahela River near Belle Vernon and Monessen.
 Circa 1927, their home was along the Belle Vernon-Webster road.

 Tragically, while pregnant again at age 44 in January 1927, and working at a cookstove, Emma's dress accidentally caught on fire.
 She was severely burned, and was confined to bed.
 During her recovery, she came down with a serious case of influenza, and died on Jan.
 22, 1927 at Belle Vernon, at the age of 45.
 Following a funeral held at the Union Church at Pricedale, she was laid to rest in the Belle Vernon Cemetery.